hanegraaff/financial-calculator/readme.md

                            year

 Performs a DCF analisys of a stock and returns the intrinsic price.
-The parameters are ticker symbol (or file containing one security per line) and a year represending the most recent year end reports.
+The parameters are a ticker symbol (or file containing one symbol per line) and a year represending the most recent available year end reports.
+The year also represents the date of the intrinsic price.
+So for example, if the supplied parameters are "AAPL" and "2018", then the output will be the price for AAPL during Q4 2018.

 positional arguments:
   year                  Year of the most recent year end financial statements